 Mme Bentley teaches the Advanced Conversational daytime French class.

 My name is “Madame Marie-Odile” and I profess that French should be started at an early age.
 I began speaking French at the age of 2 years old and grew up in a bilingual family.
 I obtained a degree in French, English and Education.
 My career path took me in another direction and I have shared my love of the French language and culture through teaching French in After-school programs for the towns of Fairfield and Stratford.

 I have also privately tutored adults in French.
 I have actively participated in the programs of the Alliance Française of Northwestern CT since moving to this area and look forward to sharing my enthusiasm and wealth of cultural materials with the children of the area through the Alliance Française programs.

-Madame Hutchings received an Associate’s Degree from Western CT State University and then devoted time to raising four children.
+Joanne Hutchings received an Associate’s Degree from Western CT State University and then devoted time to raising four children.
 She then decided to return to college and attended Fairfield University where she obtained a Bachelor of Arts in Professional Studies with a concentration in French.

 She was a substitute teacher for three years in the New Milford Public School system and enjoyed the experience so much that she enrolled once again at Fairfield University and received a Master’s Degree in Education.
-I

 She taught high school French (levels I – IV) for eight years at the Waterbury Arts Magnet School in Waterbury, CT and in addition to teaching at WAMS, taught one class of French III this past school year at John F. Kennedy High School, also located in Waterbury.